 We’ve said it before, so we will say it again.
 If you are traveling to Disneyland, the number one thing that will make or break your budget is where you decide to stay.
 Staying off property at Disneyland will save you more money than bringing your own food, and not buying the MaxPass or Park Hopper combined.

-Ok now if you staying off property, you have a LOT to choose from.
-The last stat I had seen stated there were around 40, although I have no idea if this is true.
-We really love this post that breaks down most of the hotels in the Disneyland area and found it extremely helpful when planning our Disneyland trip.
+Ok now if you staying off property, the Disneyland Area Hotels give you A LOT to choose from.
+While we’ve stayed at a few below, we really love this post that breaks down most of the hotels in the Disneyland area and found it extremely helpful when planning our own Disneyland trip.

 If the hotel you’re staying at doesn’t offer a shuttle, you can always choose to ride the ART to get home if you’re just too tired to walk after spending all day playing at the Parks.